Michael O'Kennedy

-Michael O'Kennedy (21 February 1936 – 15 April 2022) was an Irish Fianna Fáil politician who served as Minister for Labour from 1991 to 1992, Minister for Agriculture, Fisheries and Food from 1987 to 1991, European Commissioner for Personnel, Administration and the Statistics Office from 1981 to 1982, Minister for Finance and Minister for the Public Service from 1979 to 1980, Minister for Economic Planning and Development from 1979 to 1980, Minister for Foreign Affairs from 1977 to 1979, Minister for Transport and Power from January 1973 to March 1973, minister without portfolio from 1972 to 1973 and Parliamentary Secretary to the Minister for Education from 1970 to 1973.
-He served as a Teachta Dála (TD) for the Tipperary North constituency from 1969 to 1981, 1982 to 1992 and 1997 to 2002.
-He was a Senator for the Cultural and Educational Panel from 1965 to 1969 and for the Administrative Panel from 1993 to 1997.
+Michael O'Kennedy (21 February 1936 – 15 April 2022) was an Irish Fianna Fáil politician who served in a range of cabinet positions, including Minister for Agriculture, Fisheries and Food, Minister for Foreign Affairs, Minister for Finance and Irish European Commissioner.
+He served as a Teachta Dála (TD) for the Tipperary North constituency and was also a member of Seanad Éireann.

 Early life

 O'Kennedy was born in Nenagh, County Tipperary, into a family that had strong links to Sinn Féin and the Old IRA.
-He was educated locally at St. Mary's national school before later attending St Flannan's College in Ennis, County Clare.
+He was educated locally at St. Mary's National School before later attending St Flannan's College in Ennis, County Clare.
 He briefly studied for the priesthood at St Patrick's College, Maynooth, where he was a contemporary of future Social Democratic and Labour Party leader John Hume.
 After securing first place in a university scholarship in 1953, O'Kennedy obtained an MA degree from University College Dublin.
-He taught in Switzerland for a while before resuming his legal studies; he was subsequently called to the Bar in 1961.
+He taught in Switzerland for a while before resuming his legal studies; he was called to the Bar in 1961.
 Twelve years later, he was appointed Senior Counsel.